Acupressure Massage

 3. Acupressure textbook

-4. Exam fees and Diploma
+4. Exam fees

-5. Membership certificate to the Acupuncture Society
+5. Entitled to Membership to the Acupuncture Society

 (upon paying the annual membership fee)